thelgevold/remote-builder/README.md

 The project uses BuildFarm to run a remote build of an Angular application.

-Each container installs Ubuntu wiht the latest version of Bazel
+Each container installs Ubuntu with the latest version of Bazel

 The Angular source code is shared between the host computer and Docker as a volume.